 Even if it’s after normal business hours, this shouldn’t be a problem.
 You’ll be able to call someone out to help you, but be aware that they may charge extra for an ‘out of hours’ callout.
 You can check their website first, to see what their normal business hours are.

 Other Easy Garage Door Fixes

-It’s not just the panels on your garage door that will need mending from time to time.
+It’s not just the garage door panels on your garage door that will need mending from time to time.
 There are plenty of moving parts, and knowing how to mend them will save you a lot of headaches down the line.
 Here are some fixes that you can do when they need to be addressed: